AICONSlab/HyperMapp3r/docs/docker.md

 ## Running the Docker image

-If you have installed Docker for the first time. and have verified that the `hello-world` image was running, then HippMapper can be run on your syste.
+If you have installed Docker for the first time and have verified that the `hello-world` image was running, then HyperMapper can be run on your syste.

 The simplest way to run the container is: